Yhonastan Fabian

-Yhonastan Fabian (born March 18, 1984 in Monte Plata), is a male volleyball and beach volleyball coach as well as a former player from the Dominican Republic, who participated with La Romana in the 2013 FIVB Club World Championship as assistant coach.
+Yhonastan Fabian (born March 18, 1984, in Monte Plata), is a Dominican volleyball and beach volleyball coach as well as a former player who participated with La Romana in the 2013 FIVB Club World Championship as assistant coach.

 Career

 He participated with his national team in the 2006 Central American and Caribbean Games, 2007 NORCECA Championship and the 2007 America's Cup.
 His team finished fourth, fifth and sixth, out of the medals.
-He played in the 2008 NORCECA Pre-Olympic Championship as a libero, and wearing the #14 jersey.
+He played in the 2008 NORCECA Pre-Olympic Championship as a libero and wearing the #14 jersey.
 His team finished in the 6th place.